Heather Smith always wanted to be a nurse.

-Don’t worry–this story has a happy ending.
-The UW graduate followed her passion for patient care to another field: health information management (HIM).
+Instead of giving up on healthcare, the UW graduate followed her passion for patient care to another field: health information management (HIM).
 And today, she absolutely loves her job as an analyst at Green Bay Oncology.

 A New Beginning in HIM

 After the injury, “it was like starting over,” says Heather, a De Pere, Wis. native.
 “I wanted to stay in healthcare, so I searched for other majors and came across the UW Health Information Management and Technology program.
 It was similar to what I did in the Army.”

 Heather started the University of Wisconsin Health Information Management and Technology (HIMT) program in 2013, specializing in health information management.